21-Year-Old Defenseman – Winnipeg Jets

 Signed with the Jets to a three-year, entry-level deal worth a total of $4.275 million in October 2013.

-Morrissey scored his first career goal against the Blackhawks on Tuesday.
+Morrissey posted his first career power-play goal in Friday's 3-1 loss against the Ducks.

 To instantly reveal our fantasy analysis of every player – including Josh Morrissey – simply subscribe now.